MetalMilitia55/L33T-CORE/README.md

-L33T is a new opensource peer to peer digital currency that gives the investors 5% apr interest from term deposits even if the wallet is offline.
+L33T is a new opensource peer to peer Gaming Coin that gives the investors 5% apr interest from term deposits even if the wallet is offline.
 It is based on an improved code of the secure and widely used Bitcoin Blockchain with a brand new advanced memory intensive X22i POW algo which is completely ASIC, FPGA and Quantum Resistant.

+Meaning of "L33T"
-L33T In gaming, a term to describe one with a great deal of skill, or to describe incredibly advanced technology.
+The term L33T In gaming a term to describe one with a great deal of skill, or to describe incredibly advanced technology.
 One who is l33t is the opposite of being a noob.
 L33tness is relative but usually comes with experience and skill (or upgraded hardware for better gaming speed and performance).

 Following are some of the problems which L33T Coin addresses:

-1. Lack of earning real coin for gaming.
+1. Lack of earning real coin for gaming, the gamer is in control here.
 2. Earn staking on coins you earned by gaming (not tokens you can only use in a game) trade L33T on an exchange.
 2. Lack of Trust in cryptocurrency world.
 3. Centralization threat from ASIC and FPGA companies.
 4. Quantum Attack threat from future Quantum Computers.
 5. Need for a new complex, secure, ASIC and FPGA resistant, memory optimized, post quantum algorithm for constant dynamic decentralization.